Vemund1999/pacman/README.md

 Singleton is used for the game-window, the hashlist for the foodpieces, and the nodetree.
 These datastructures are regularly refrenced, so it's useful to have them be singletons.

+Factory pattern is to easily create the different foods on the board (orange and cherry)

 Observer pattern is used for when it needs to be communicated to the ghosts that pacman has eaten a cherry.